The Academic Program

 Making up Credits: There are many options for students to get caught up if they are behind in credits.
-Students behind in credits can take a fourth course at Union, a summer course at Union, a pre-approved summer course at another College (a maximum of three course credits can be earned at schools other than Union after matriculation), an internship or independent study over the summer for a full course credit, go on a mini-term, or earn a music, dance, ceramics or theater practicum credit by taking three terms of the same practicum with a passing grade.
+Students behind in credits can take a fourth course at Union, a summer course at Union, a pre-approved summer course at another College (a maximum of three course credits can be earned at schools other than Union after matriculation), an internship or independent study over the summer for a full course credit, go on a mini-term, or earn a practicum credit by taking three terms of the same practicum with a passing grade.
 For more information, as well as the costs and procedures associated with each option, please refer to the “Missing One Credit?” link on the Advising website.

 Withdrawal from College: Withdrawal from the College at any time is considered official only upon written notice to the Dean of Students.
 The withdrawal date is considered the date on which written notification is received.
 Notification to another office or person, failure to preschedule or confirm registration, nonpayment of the term bill, or a request for a transcript are not considered notice of withdrawal.
 A student who wishes to withdraw permanently or take a voluntary leave of absence should notify the Dean of Students as far in advance as possible to avoid or reduce financial penalties.